Percy Erskine Nobbs: Architecture career

-He designed the fire station on Euston Road, in the "Arts and Crafts" style.
+He designed the fire station on Euston Road in the "Arts and Crafts" style.
 It was built in 1901-2 and still stands.
 Nobbs had already received awards and won prizes as a practicing architect when he came to McGill University in 1903 to teach architecture.
-He got permission to practice architecture while teaching and soon obtained commissions for private homes as well as for institutional buildings.
+He got permission to practice architecture while teaching and soon obtained commissions for private homes and institutional buildings.
 His designs for homes had the distinction of paying a great deal of attention to the siting and orientation of the building and the placement of the windows.
 He considered this at least as important as what the home actually looked like.
 He called it "building for Prospect as well as Aspect," and designed many an impressive mansion in this way.
-The magnitude of such mansions can be grasped by studying through his various plans and blueprints, such as the house of the Quebec Alpha of the Phi Delta Theta fraternity, in Montreal.
+The magnitude of such mansions can be grasped by studying through his various plans and blueprints, such as the house of the Quebec Alpha of the Phi Delta Theta fraternity in Montreal.
 The initial plans divided the house across 4 floors, 11 bedrooms, a library, and 2 servants' rooms.
 These documents are currently kept in the Canadian Architecture Collection of the McGill University Archives.